 Don’t bother packing your hiking shoes for this walk – your flip-flops will suffice!

-You’re going to want to spend the better part of a day exploring both beaches, so pack accordingly.
+You’re going to want to spend the better part of a day exploring Corsica’s best beaches, so pack accordingly.
 Bring sunscreen, a hat, food, water, a good book, towel – and of course, your swimmers!

 There isn’t anywhere to seek shade under a harsh midday sun.
 So if you can, consider also bringing a small sun umbrella (or pop-up tent for smaller explorers).

-There’s no doubt the trip to Saleccia and Loto Beaches was one highlight of our time in Corsica.
+There’s no doubt the trip to Saleccia and Loto Beaches was one of the highlights of our time in Corsica.
 My only regret is not going earlier so we could have had more time to relax in the exquisite surroundings!
-Next time…
+Maybe next time…

 Psst… If you’re looking for other amazing and unique things to do in Corsica, read my post on Cruising to Corsica’s Calanques de Piana with Corse Emotion!